patflynngithub/Tkinter-By-Example/README.md

+NOT MY PROJECT.
+FORKED FROM ANOTHER GITHUB ACCOUNT.

 # Learn Tkinter By Example
 Learn Tkinter By Example - a free book for learning tkinter, complete with full source code.